MichielvdVelde/novus-component/README.md

 # Novus Home Automation Component

 This component is created for internal use in home automation and has several handy features.
-It is partically based on [HomA](https://github.com/binarybucks/homA).
+It is partially based on [HomA](https://github.com/binarybucks/homA).
 This component uses MQTT for communication and has support for retained per-component settings and easy loading.
 It aims to provide a clean interface.

 Currently this module is not on npm and has no documentation to speak of.
 I hope to change this in the future as this module matures.